-In Distributed TETware, the C and C++ APIs may be used to build both distributed and non-distributed test cases.
+In Distributed TETware, the C, C++ and Java APIs may be used to build both distributed and non-distributed test cases, and the Distributed Korn Shell API may be used to build distributed test cases.
 The other APIs may be used to build non-distributed test cases which may, nevertheless, be processed on both the local system and on remote systems.

 The distributed Test Case Controller can process test cases written to use either the Distributed or Lite versions of all the APIs.
-However, the TETware-Lite Test Case Controller cannot process test cases written to use the Distributed versions of the C and C++ APIs.
+However, the TETware-Lite Test Case Controller cannot process test cases written to use the Distributed versions of the C, C++ and Java APIs and the Distributed Korn Shell API.